robtweed/DPP/README.md

   - functions
   - classes

+- You must not create circular references within your Proxy Object.

 - Note that the base Proxy Object variable cannot be used as a simple variable, ie the following will not be persisted, because you'll overwrite the Proxy Object: